 The 3D mammogram machine will move above you from one side to the other as it captures images.
 You may be asked to hold your breath for a few seconds and to stand still.
 After capturing images, the pressure on your breast is released, and you will need to change position for the subsequent images.
 The technician will repeat the process on your other breast.
 The entire procedure can be performed in 5 to 10 minutes.

 Breast Ultrasound for Safe Diagnosis

 You will need to undress from the waist up and lie back on a table for the procedure.
-The doctor will apply a clear gel to your breast to help the delivery of sound waves through your skin.
+The doctor will apply a clear gel to your breast to enhance the delivery of sound waves through your skin.
 Your doctor will then use a wand-like handpiece called a transducer to send and receive high-frequency sound waves over your breast.
-The transducer records changes in the pitch and direction of the sound waves bouncing off the internal structures of your breast.
-A computer monitor creates a real-time recording of the images.
+The transducer records changes in the pitch and direction of the sound waves bouncing off the internal structures of your breast, while a computer monitor creates a real-time recording of the images.
 If anything suspicious is visible, we will capture more images.

 Your doctor will order a biopsy if suspicious results appear in your mammogram or breast ultrasound or if a lump is palpable during an examination.
 There are several types of breast biopsy procedures.
 The type of procedure used depends on the size and location of the breast lump detected.

 - Fine-needle aspiration breast biopsy (FNA): You will lie on a table while your breast surgeon inserts a very thin needle into the lump to extract a sample of fluid or tissue.
 No incision will be needed.
 This type of biopsy can help determine if the lump is fluid-filled or solid.